 7. Dust your cabinets before you paint!
 If you do not vacuum up all the debris before painting your cabinets will receive a gritty-like finish.
 It will literally look like you painted over sand.
 If that were to happen, you will have to sand, dust, and paint all over again!
 It’s best to remember to dust.

 8. Elevate your cabinets before painting.
 If you do not prop up the cabinets before painting you run the risk of missing corners and the edges.
 Before painting the doors make sure you have painted pyramids.
 Set the doors on them.
 They will help you maneuver your brush more easily around the bottom edges.

 12. Avoid choosing the wrong type of paint.
-For a smooth finish Benjamin Moore Advance is recommended.
-It is a bit more costly than others, but however you will be using less of it.
-To avoid visible brush marks it is recommended to follow your brush strokes with a foam roller.
+For a smooth finish, Benjamin Moore Advance is recommended.
+It is a bit more costly than others; however, you will be using less of it.
+To avoid visible brush marks, it is recommended to follow your brush strokes with a foam roller.
 This will help smooth things out.
-If you’re more experienced in DIY projects you may consider having a finish by a spray gun.
-Keep in mind though that a spray gun is a bit more unmanageable than a brush.
+If you’re more experienced in DIY projects, you may consider having a finish by a spray gun.
+Keep in mind, though, that a spray gun is a bit more unmanageable than a brush.
 Personally, I suggest that if you have less experience with a spray gun to just stick with the paint brush.